Cost of Living Support for Families

 Universal Credit – if your family is on a low income and you need extra support to meet your basic living costs.

-Carer’s Allowance – if you spend at least 35 hours a week caring for a disabled person who is on certain disability benefits and you do not work or work but earn less than £139 (net) a week.
+Carer’s Allowance (or Carer Support Payment in Scotland) – if you spend at least 35 hours a week caring for a disabled person who is on certain disability benefits and you do not work or work but earn less than £139 (net) a week.

 Council Tax Reduction – if your family is on a low income you may be entitled to a discount off your council tax bill.